 Click Next to advance to the Communication Template screen.

-This is where you'll select the email template you want to use to create your communication.
+Now it's time to select the template you want to use to create your communication.
 You can imagine how, after you've created a number of templates, having a Template Image Preview (i.e., thumbnail) will help you easily locate the template you want.
+You can also use the Category Filter dropdown to help you locate your template.
+If you don't see a template listed, you may not have permission to use it, or it might not be set up for use with the wizard.
+You can learn more about template security and support in the EmailTemplate Survival Guide.

 After selecting your template, click Next to advance to the Email Summary screen.

-The Email Summary screen is where you specify the sender, the subject and any files you want to attach to the message.
+The Email Summary screen is where you specify the sender, the sender email address, the subject, and any files you want to attach to the message.
+Click Show Additional Fields to also specify a reply-to address, CC list, and BCC list.

-CC, BCC and Personalization